demisto/content/Packs/FeedCSV/Integrations/FeedCSV/README.md

 **Field Names** - We have 3 fields in this feed - `Firstseen,DstIP,DstPort`.
 The integration ignores these headers and we have to configure the field names for each indicator.
 Note that the field for the indicator value itself (the IP) must be `value`.
 So we will configure these field names: `date,value,name`, so that the indicator will be created with these fields.

-**Double quote** - No need to double the quote characters, we'll leave that unchecked.
+**Double quote** - No need to double the quote characters, we'll leave this option unchecked.

-**Delimiter** - The delimiter between the fields in this feed is `,`, so we'll use that as the value for this field.
+**Delimiter** - The delimiter between the fields in this feed is `,`, we'll use that as the value for this field.

 **Quote Character** - No need to change the quote character, we'll leave that as the default (`"`).